 The Royal Palms Hotel is one of the most unique, timeless and authentic boutique hotels in Hamilton, Bermuda.
 To help you plan your stay, please find information about our hotel history and responses to our most frequently asked questions below.
 If you require further information or assistance, contact us today and a member of our staff will be happy to help.

 The History of Royal Palms Hotel

 Originally built as a grand private home in 1903, Royal Palms has seen many changes throughout the years.
 In the late 1940’s the property was transformed from a private home into a guest house with 12 bedrooms all maintaining the character and charm of the era.
-In 1991 the property was purchased by the brother and sister team Richard Smith and Susan Weare.
+In 1991 the property was purchased by the brother and sister team of Richard Smith and Susan Weare.
+Ascots Restaurant also became a part of the new hotel during this time.
 Sadly Richard passed away in 2009.
-Ascots Restaurant also became a part of the new hotel during this time.

 In 1997, the property was renovated to expand the number of rooms from 12 to 16, with each room equipped with two telephone lines, cable television and air conditioning.
 Royal Palms also won the Department of Tourism Buttery Award for consistently high quality service.